Software-Only Installation

 Debian Installation

-Installation is supported on in-support versions of Debian (currently Debian 12 Bookworm and Debian 11 Bullseye) through use of apt/deb and the PacketWarriors software repository.
-Installation on a supported Debian release is as follows.
+Installation is supported on Debian 12 Bookworm through use of apt/deb and the PacketWarriors software repository.
+Installation on a supported Debian release is as follows:

 apt install firefly-logger